• hladiafrica@gmail.com

 16 Jul, 2025

-📖 Event Overview
+Event Overview

-On July 16, 2025, HLADI joined global stakeholders in participating in a high-level capacity-building webinar titled “Optimising Infant and Young Child Diets – A Multisectoral Approach to Prevent Wasting,” organized by WHO, UNICEF, WFP, and FAO.
+On July 16, 2025, HLADI joined global stakeholders in a high-level capacity-building webinar titled “Optimising Infant and Young Child Diets – A Multisectoral Approach to Prevent Wasting,” organized by WHO, UNICEF, WFP, and FAO.

-🎯 Key Objectives of the Webinar
+Key Objectives

-• Promoting locally available, nutrient-dense foods
+- Promoting locally available, nutrient-rich foods

-• Addressing barriers to adequate complementary feeding
+- Addressing barriers to adequate complementary feeding

-👥 Participants Included:
+Participants

-• Government policymakers and decision-makers
+- Government policymakers and technical officers

 Conclusion